Little-png/BachelorThesis_DOIPoverHTTP/README.md

 ## Specifications for the RPC approach

 ### General
 The endpoint to start interacting with the server is the "/Home" endpoint.
 This endpoint expects a POST HTTP request for every message and otherwise tries to conform to the DOIP specifications.
-Unfortunately a whole implementation of the DOIP specification was out of scope for this bachelors thesis.
+Unfortunately a whole implementation of the DOIP specifications was out of scope for this bachelors thesis.

 ### 0.DOIP_Op.RequestSession
 I designed this new operation with the intend to be the first operation that is sent in every DOIP over HTTP interaction.
 It initiates a handshake where the client first asks for a session ID and then is assinged one by the server.
 This session ID is then expected to be present in every following message of this interaction.